 Paul is urging Timothy to suffer hardship as good soldiers of Christ Jesus.

-How many times have we wanted to go through hardship and difficulty and give
+How many times have we gone through hardship and difficulty and wanted to give

 up?
 So many times we have gotten tired of our circumstances, thinking they